-At EBA Group, we understand that navigating the maze of health insurance options and requirements is stressful and time-consuming.
+At the Employee Benefits Advisors Group, we understand that navigating the maze of health insurance options and requirements is stressful and time-consuming.
 We help employers, employees, individuals and families figure out which medical and dental benefits and plans best fit their needs and their budgets.

 Employer Sponsored Health Insurance

 Employer sponsored health insurance, or a group plan, is selected and purchased by an employer and offered to eligible employees and their dependents to assist with health care costs.
 Employers usually pay a portion of the premium and employees are responsible for the balance.

 Under the Patient Protection and Affordable Care Act (Obamacare), most employers with 50 or more employees must offer health care plans and individuals are required to have coverage.
 Employers are required to provide health care to employees who work at least 30 hours a week, and some part-time workers are covered by employer plans.

 Most group plans provide coverage for visits to primary care physicians and specialists, hospitalization, and emergency care.
 Alternative medical care, prescriptions, vision, and pediatric dental care coverage, as well as deductibles and co-pays for specific services, will vary by the plan and employer.

 Individual or personal health insurance plans can be purchased for individuals and/or their families.
 You can choose the insurance company, the plan and the options that meet your needs, as well as renew or switch plans during annual Open Enrollment periods.

 Health care exchanges have been set up for workers who are not covered by their employers or who choose to find coverage outside of employer plans.
 You may be eligible for a subsidy from the federal government to purchase an Affordable Care Act (State Exchange) compliant individual plan.
 However, if your employer is offering a health plan, you will not be eligible for subsidy.